public-salaries/public_salaries/README.md

 ### Authors

-Vinay Pimple and Gaurav Sood
+Chris Muir, Vinay Pimple, and Gaurav Sood

 #### Contribute to the project